bhavink/databricks/databricks-rest-api-collection/general-permissions/readme.md

 ***REMOVED*** databricks rest api for General Permissions

 This documents the endpoints for the Permissions API which enables you to set permissions on objects in Databricks.
-Currently, you can set permissions on the following objects using these APIs - clusters, jobs, pools, notebooks, instance_pools and directories.
+Currently, you can set permissions on the following objects using these APIs - **clusters, jobs, pools, notebooks, instance_pools and directories**.

 ***REMOVED******REMOVED*** Please note that in order to run these collection you'll need at-least one object of each type i.e. cluster, job, notebook, directory, instance-pool.